LLCZ0/GODSPEED/README.md

 ## originalSYN.py
 A (single-threaded) TCP SYN scanner, capable of targeting one or more specific ports.
 It generates its own TCP headers and delivers them via raw sockets.<br/>
-The Godspeed Project itself was originally meant to just be a SYN scanner, but that was annoying to impliment with threading, and processing a few extra TCP Handshake packets ultimately has little/no effect on the scan speed.
+The Godspeed Project itself was originally meant to just be a SYN scanner, but that was annoying to impliment with threading, and processing a few extra TCP Handshake packets ultimately has little/no effect on the scan speed unless a VERY significant amount of ports are open.
 OriginalSYN is mostly a proof of concept, but I found it useful for quickly testing individual ports/ranges to observe their behavior in wireshark, or confirming their open/closed/unresponsive status.<br/>

 Scan time is generally ~7000 ports per second, under normal conditions, with full port scans taking ~10 seconds.
 ### Usage